-If you possess at least moderate construction skills and have some “junk” lying around you homestead, you too can build an enormous wood playhouse on the extreme cheap.
+If you possess at least moderate construction skills and have some “junk” lying around you homestead, you too can build an enormous wood playhouse really cheaply.

 I could no longer stand all of the grandkiddos’ toys and ride-on vehicles cluttering around the shelter house.
 The cost of cheaply-made plastic playhouses that barely leave children room to turn around typically range from $200 to $450 dollars!
 I was not going that route to give the kids a fun place to play and those structures surely would not have held even a fraction of their outdoor playthings.

 Wood playhouse kits, regardless of their dimensions, are also ridiculously priced – so I was definitely not going that route either.
 I spent a little bit of time on Pinterest gathering some inspiration pieces and then raided my husband’s pole barn and “treasures” piles to do an inventory of prospective supplies.

 Just like I had figured, there was ample scrap wood, left over rolled roofing, some railroad ties, and random sheets of plywood and some particle board concrete frames that would just about give me everything I needed to make a castle-themed playhouse.
 Of course, I was also going to help myself to nails, screws, and other hardware from the hubby’s workshop to decrease the construction costs further.

 There was a rowboat on a trailer included in the many cool things that came with our property.
 The son and nephew of a man who is buying our last rental home on land contract sometimes come out and do some work on the homestead, and had been eyeing the boat and trailer for several months.

 The trailer tires are rotted and needed replaced and some light welding needs to be done on the boat before it can be placed in one of the state park lakes in our county, but the guys are very handy and can do the work themselves.
 So, I worked out a barter for the building of the playhouse and we all got to work.